Social Democrats (Denmark): Platform

-Social Democrats also adopted a conservative stance on cultural diversity, supporting repatriation rather than integration, postulating a ban on burqas and niqabs, and voting in favour of a law allowing Danish authorities to confiscate valuable items from refugees crossing the border.
+Social Democrats adopted a conservative stance on cultural diversity, supporting repatriation rather than integration, postulating a ban on burqas and niqabs, and voting in favour of a law allowing Danish authorities to confiscate valuable items from refugees crossing the border.
 It also implemented a ban on room prayers in schools, strict requirements for family reunions, and a "ghetto plan", where immigrant areas designated as "ghettos" were given special regulation such as doubled punishments for certain crimes, easier access to personal information of residents for state authorities, and obligatory day care institutions for children (with non-attendance resulting in welfare grants cuts).
 The party is considered to have "moved strongly to the center" on other cultural issues; it makes no mention of gender and racial equality in its ideological declarations.

-These stances were compared to the ones of radical right parties - Valur Ingimundarson of the University of Iceland wrote that the Social Democrats "have revised their immigration policy in such a radical way that it echoes many of the core tenets of the right-wing Danish People's Party", and that they "embraced the anti-immigration and anti-refugee stance of the populist right."
-Josef Joffe described the party's new stance as a combination of "harsh anti-immigrant — but generous social - policy", and argued that by adopting such platform, the Danish Social Democrats have "put on rightish clothes".
-Foreign Policy argues that the party has "adopted the far-right's anti-immigration stance", noting that the Social Democrats reject the United Nations annual quota of refugees resettled, support prison sentences for immigrant parents who take their children on extended visits to their home country, closing asylum centers, advocating detaining asylum seekers offshore and establishing facilities in North African countries instead.
+These stances were compared to the ones of radical right parties and argued to have made them mainstream, with critics suggesting that the far-right was slowed at a high cost in terms of tolerance, as also reflected in polling in a country that was more tolerant compared to other European countries.
+Rune Stubager, a political science professor at Aarhus University, argued that the move had prevented them "from growing beyond a certain segment of the electorate ... like we've seen in other countries where mainstream parties have not tightened immigration regulation to the same extent".
+Valur Ingimundarson of the University of Iceland wrote that the Social Democrats had "revised their immigration policy in such a radical way that it echoes many of the core tenets of the right-wing Danish People's Party", and "embraced the anti-immigration and anti-refugee stance of the populist right".
+Josef Joffe described the party's new stance as a combination of a "harsh anti-immigrant—but generous social—policy", and argued that by adopting such platform, the Social Democrats had "put on rightish clothes".
+Foreign Policy argued that the party "adopted the far-right's anti-immigration stance", citing their rejection of the United Nations annual quota of refugees resettled, support prison sentences for immigrant parents who take their children on extended visits to their home country, closing asylum centers, advocating detaining asylum seekers offshore and establishing facilities in North African countries instead.